 I’ve been fussing about with bracketing photos to create a crisp HDR skyline.
 I’m experimenting with exposure bracketing and keeping things as simple as I can, hoping to get a crisp horizon.
 My first attempts were pretty sad and we’ll never speak of them again.
 I looked at the scene carefully this time and set everything up a bit differently, shrugged on my winter coat, setup the tripod and stood on the balcony in -10 windchill to take another stab at it.

 Well, here’s the result:

 I’m blown away by the sharpness.
 I fussed with the vibrancy etc a bit, but the shadows and light playing off the buildings along Yonge street jumped right out on the bracketed shots.
 I’ve tried for months to try and get the reflections, but nothing worked until I was able to bracket the shots.
 When I looked closely, I could even make out details in the construction site across the street.
 This is the first time I’ve been able to get a fairly well balanced shot that isn’t underexposed to such an extent, the shadows were hopelessly blown out.

 I have a lot of fine tuning to do, especially leveling out the tripod before taking photos, but not a bad beginning.
 I’ll lug the tripod off to other locations so you don’t have to keep looking at the same skyline.
 I think it’s time to start the Mapping Toronto project!
 Hopefully I’ll start in the Yonge St. Clair area in the next couple of days.

-Look to the right -> for links to my Facebook, Instagram and Twitter accounts.
-I throw up a few extra shots on these accounts, once that don't always make the cut here.
+Look below ￬ for links to my Facebook, Instagram and Twitter accounts.
+I throw up a few extra shots on these accounts, ones that don’t always make the cut here.